lsulibraries/drupal8_vagrant/README.md

   - git add/push/checkout/whatever from within the vagrant box, and from within the repo folders.
 Those folders are:

     - (drupal_sync)    /var/www/html/drupal_site/drupal_sync/
-    - (drupal8_theme)  /var/www/html/drupal_site/web/themes/contrib/

-  - we're treating these folders as unrelated repos on dev and on production

   - git does not preserve user:group permissions for good reasons, so you may find yourself fixing permissions errors after a git pull